Stree Shakti: Format

-Celebrity Hosts
+Celebrity hosts

 The show was hosted by popular names from the Indian film and television industry.
 The first 13 episodes were hosted by Samiksha Bhatnagar.
 Thereafter, actress Divya Dutta took over the reins for the rest of the first season.
 Dutta marvelled “By the end of each of episode I realised how strong and emancipated these women are.”

 The second season had a new anchor in Shruti Ulfat, who said, “Shaken, emotional, inspired, are the three words that instantly come to my mind after shooting with these courageous women in Stree Shakti.
 I feel so much more evolved after knowing their stories.”

-Inspirational Women featured on the show
+Women featured on the show

-Among the women achievers who featured on the show are:
+Among the women who were featured on the show are:

 Arjun Award winner Deepa Malik, who has won a medal at the Paralympic Games.

 Hairstylist Sapna Bhavnani who is a gang-rape survivor.

 TV host Laxmi Agarwal, who is an acid attack survivor.